 It used to be a prosperous grain milling area with over 10 working mills at its zenith 800 years ago, in large part due to the mighty Water of Leith that flows through it.
 Remnants of the industry can still be seen to this day, making the whole area incredibly atmospheric and reminiscent of a bygone era.
 The stream runs along to a bucolic pathway leading to the beautiful St. Bernard’s Well, a classical temple and water well dedicated to Hygeia the Greek goddess of health; a natural mineral spring was discovered here in 1760 and soon became the preferred destination with the ill nobility as they believed “taking the waters” would remedy any and all of their ailments, even the least curable ones.

 To get to Dean Village, either walk along the peaceful Water of Leith from Stockbridge or head towards Queensferry Road on foot from the new town.
 The most picturesque portion sits between Water of Leith Walkway and St. Bernard’s Well.

 National Museum of Scotland

-- Potter trail walking tour: If you want to visit all the secret Harry Potter locations in Edinburgh and learn more about how the wizard came to be, this free walking tour is an absolute must for fans of all ages.
+If you want to visit all the secret Harry Potter locations in Edinburgh and learn more about how the wizard came to be from J.R.
+Rowling’s brilliant mind, this walking tour is an absolute must for fans of all ages.